DaDaFest

-DaDaFest is a disability arts organisation based in Liverpool, UK.
+DaDaFest is a British disability arts organisation based in Liverpool, United Kingdom.
 It delivers an international, biennial festival and organises other events to promote disability and deaf arts from a variety of cultural perspectives.
 Alongside the festival and events, DaDaFest organises opportunities for disabled and deaf people to gain access to the arts.
 This includes training and a youth focused programme.

 DaDaFest is funded by Arts Council England and Liverpool City Council as well as other private and public sector partners.

 History

 DaDaFest was founded as Arts Integrated Merseyside (or AIM) as a part of the Shape Arts network in 1984.
 AIM was integral to the early campaign for greater equality and access for disabled people, but was not disability led.

 With John McGrath as its Development Officer, the organisation became one of the UK's first disability control-led arts forums after it broke away from the Shape Network and set itself up as North West Disability Arts Forum (NWDAF) in 1986.
 It was formally constituted in 1990, with Mandy Colleran becoming its director.
 The organisation eventually re-branded itself to 'DaDa - Disability and Deaf Arts' in 2008 and again to 'DaDaFest' in 2012.